daniellmb/ab-test/README.md

 - Run the end-to-end tests from console with [Protractor](https://github.com/angular/protractor) via `bash scripts/e2e-test.sh`

-## Testing
-- Run `npm install` and `bower install` to make sure you have all the development dependencies.
-- Run `npm test` or `bash scripts/test.sh` to run all unit tests

 ## Contributing
 Pull requests welcome :)
 - Run `npm run gulp` to update the .min.js and min.js.map files with any changes you have made to ab-test.js.

 ## License
 (The MIT License)